Petrels of The Petrel Station

 Scientific name: Pterodroma mollis

-Soft-plumaged Petrels are southern ocean visitors that sometimes turn up in autumn and winter.
+Soft-plumaged Petrels are southern ocean visitors that sometimes make an appearance in autumn and winter.
 This beautiful medium-sized gadfly petrel features a dark collar and a strongly patterned underwing, contrasting against a mostly white body.

-They are never numerous here and very much a cool-season treat offshore from Tutukaka, so when one drops in it is always a thrill.
+They are very much a cool-season treat offshore from Tutukaka, and only infrequently recorded, so when one drops in it is always a thrill.

 Gould’s Petrel